On addition chains and progress on the Scholz conjecture: Sub-addition chains

-\begin{definition} Let $n\geq 3$, then by the addition chain of length $k-1$ producing $n$ we mean the sequence where each term $s_j$~($j\geq 3$) in the sequence is the sum of two earlier terms, with the corresponding sequence of partition with $a_{i+1}=a_{i}+r_{i}$ and $a_{i+1}=s_i$ for $2\leq i\leq k$.
-We call the partition $a_{i}+r_{i}$ the $i$ th \textbf{generator} of the chain for $2\leq i\leq k$.
-We call $a_{i}$ the \textbf{determiners} and $r_{i}$ the \textbf{regulator} of the $i$ th generator of the chain.
-We call the sequence $(r_{i})$ the regulators of the addition chain and $(a_i)$ the determiners of the chain for $2\leq i \leq k$. \end{definition}
+with $a_{i+1}=a_{i}+r_{i}$ and $a_{i+1}=s_i$ for $2\leq i\leq k$.
+We call the partition $a_{i}+r_{i}$ the $i^{th}$ \emph{generator} of the chain for $2\leq i\leq k$.
+We call $a_{i}$ the \emph{determiners} and $r_{i}$ the \emph{regulator} of the $i^{th}$ generator of the chain.
+We call the sequence $(r_{i})$ the regulators (gap sequence) of the addition chain and $(a_i)$ the determiners of the chain for $2\leq i\leq k$.
+The number of terms in the sequence (excluding $s_0$) is the length of the addition chain.
+The addition chain in the family of all addition chains that leads to $n$ with the smallest number of terms is the \emph{shortest} or \emph{optimal} or \emph{minimal} length chain leading to $n$.
+We denote the minimal length of a chain that leads to a target $\cdot$ by $\ell(\cdot)$.
+If the chain is not necessarily of minimal length, then we denote the length by $\delta(\cdot)$ and call it the \emph{arbitrary} length addition chain. \end{definition}